 These days, many of us are constantly floating between home and elsewhere, and so is our workspace.
 To sustain this new lifestyle, we need better hardware and gadgets more than ever before.
 Currently, many of the suitable options available in the market come with a hefty price tag.

-If space is at a premium on your desk, you can’t go wrong with the 9300M Rapoo combo.
+If space is at a premium on your desk, you can’t go wrong with the 9300M Rapoo keyboard and mouse combo.
 This metal-chassis keyboard has an ultra-slim 0.49 mm profile that would fit even the most cluttered desks.
 The manufacturer definitely wanted to make this keyboard as tiny as possible without skipping out on much––meaning, they even kept the number pad intact!
 This immediately puts this keyboard at an advantage compared to the other small form factor keyboards out there.

-You even have multimedia shortcuts on this keyboard in the F row keys, but the catch is that you’d have to use the fn key to take advantage of them them.
+You even have multimedia shortcuts on this keyboard in the F row keys, but the catch is that you’d have to use the fn key to take advantage of them.
 Although, that is a small price for having them in such a small form factor.

 The spacing between the keys is also at a comfortable degree because you wouldn’t want the typing experience to suffer just because you wanted to have a smaller keyboard, right?
 Trust me, I bought one of those extremely small keyboards, and it was an absolute chore to type on!